-The City of Leduc firefighter works in a compositely integrated staffing model consisting of career and paid on-call firefighters.
-Under general supervision, the firefighter responds to emergent fire and rescue calls.
-The firefighter will also respond to medical incidents, and dependent on level of training, will use basic and/or advanced life support interventions.
-The firefighter also provides support functions including maintenance of fire and ems apparatus, equipment and station; record-keeping; reporting duties; participates in fire pre-planning, fire inspections, public relations and training activities.
+The City of Leduc firefighter works in a composite and integrated staffing model consisting of medically trained career and paid on-call firefighters.
+Under an Officer’s supervision, the firefighter responds to emergent fire, rescue, and medical calls.
+Depending on his/her level of training, basic and/or advanced life support interventions skills are required on scene.
+The firefighter’s role will also support the following functions: maintenance of fire and ems apparatuses, equipment and station care; record keeping; reporting duties; participates in fire pre-planning, fire inspections, public relations and training activities.

 Duties & Responsibilities

 - Respond to emergency calls, lay/connect hose, hold nozzle, directs water streams, raise/climb ladders, ventilate buildings, use positive pressure fans, extinguishers and other equipment